AryanJ-NYC/simon-game/README.md

 # simon-game
-A Simon emulator written in AngularJS.
+A Simon emulator written in jQuery.